 Hard water leaves spots on windows, dishes, cars, glasses, shower doors, toilets, tubs, tiles and fixtures.
 It causes soap to form a curd which is difficult to rinse.
 You might have noticed a white residue on your bathroom fixtures and shower door.
 The curd sticks to your skin, clothes and shower doors resulting in soap scum.
 Since there’s still a layer of soap left behind, your skin can be dry and itchy, exacerbating skin conditions like eczema and acne.
 Your hair can appear dull and lifeless because the soap stays behind.
 Washing clothes in hard water causes the soap curd to get stuck in between the fibers, making them stiff and discolored.

 The hardness of water in your home can cause everything from early appliance failure to stiff laundry to dry and itchy skin.
 It’s worth testing the water hardness in your home if you have any of the problems described above, or even have just seen the scale deposits on your fixtures.

 The most effective way to treat hard water is to soften it by removing the calcium and magnesium.
 This can be done using a salt-based ion exchange resin.

-Ion exchange is a process through which ions of the same charge are exchanged between an insoluble solid and a solution in contact with it.
+Ion exchange is a process through which ions of the same charge (in this case, cations) are exchanged between an insoluble solid and a solution in contact with it.
 In the case of water softening, calcium and magnesium ions present in the water coming into the home are exchanged for sodium or potassium ions that are attached to resin beads.
 Sodium and potassium do not cause the problems that calcium and magnesium do.

 Are You Experiencing Hard Water Problems?